How to automate medication reconciliation with AI Agents

 2. Combine reasoning with domain expertise

-3. Define your workflow and context
+3. Define the workflow and context

 4. Deploy with built-in governance